Alien: Covenant Dials Back Philosophy in Favor of Scares

 RECOMMENDED FOR: Genre fans, admirers of the Alien franchise (especially the Scott-directed entries) and audiences that don't expect big action set pieces every 10 minutes.

 NOT RECOMMENDED FOR: Those who don't like slow builds—the film is alien-free for approximately its first hour—and who don't care for less-than-cheerful endings.

-Alien: Covenant, directed by Ridley Scott, opens in theaters May 19, 2017.
+Alien: Covenant, directed by Ridley Scott, opened in theaters May 19, 2017; available for home viewing August 15, 2017.
 It runs 122 minutes and stars Katherine Waterston, Michael Fassbender, Billy Crudup, Danny McBride, Carmen Ejogo, Demian Bichir, Amy Seimetz, Guy Pearce and James Franco.
 Watch the trailer for Alien: Covenant here.